elacroix92/ag-soil-anaerobe/README.md

 * `EML_nirS_SHI_samples_21jan_MANUAL_6000.csv`
 * `EML_dsrAB_SHI_samples_15mar2022_auto.csv`

-`AllData_03AUG.xlsx` contains all of the data from the study, with different tabs representing different datatypes.
+`AllData_FINAL.xlsx` contains all of the data from the study, with different tabs representing different datatypes.
 More information can be found in the "README" tab of this spreadsheet.

 ## CODE